acidlynx/portfolio/README.md

  - amount of networking
  - multithreading
  - Bitrise CI
- - Fastlane and ruby scripts for it
+ - Fastlane and ruby scripts for DevOps practices

-# Mobecan (2020 -)
+# Mobecan (2020)

 ## Work in Russia (Rostrud)